-Certificate
+Certificate IFS

+1 Broker

+changed Unannounced audit (if applicable)

 Herewith the certification body

 Name of the certification body

-being an accredited certification body for IFS Broker certification and having signed an agreement with the IFS Management GmbH, confirms that the activities/services of for the audit scope:
+being an ISO/IEC 17065 accredited certification body for IFS Broker certification and having signed an agreement with the IFS Management GmbH, confirms that the activities/services of

-Name of the audited company
+Name of the audited company Address Name of the audited company

-Address

-COID
+COID GS1 GLN(s) if applicable

 (Headquarter)

-Trading of: (description of products which are traded and related product scope numbers) (if the company performs additional logistics or processing activities, please note the certification status (see chaper 4, Part 1))
+changed for the audit scope: Trading of: (description of products which are traded and related produc description of product exclusions, if applicable (if the company performs additional logistics or processing activities, please (see chaper 4, Part 1))

 Meet the requirements set out in the

-IFS Broker Version 3, 2019
+IFS Broker

+Version 3.1, 2021

-at Foundation/Higher Level
+changed at Foundation/Higher Level and other associated n ormative documents

-with a score of XX% (if required)
+• with a score of XX% (if required)

 Certificate-Register number:

 Audit date (if relevant: Date of the follow-up audit):

 Date of issue of certificate:

 Certificate valid until:

-Next audit to be performed within the time period:
+changed Renewal audit between XX.
+XX and XX.
+XX in case of announced aud and between XX.XX and XX.XX in case of unannounced audit. it

-(specify soonest or latest audit date, according to requirements of audit protocol, Part 1 or Part 5)
+(specify soonest or latest audit date, according to requirements of audit prot ocol, Part 1 or Part 5)

-- · Date and place
+Date and place

-- Name and signature of the responsible person at the certification body
+Name and signature of the responsible person at the certification body Address of the certification body

-- · Address of the certification body
+Address of the certification body

 Logo of the accreditation body or its name and registration number

-0 Introduction 94
+0 Introduction 96

-1 Audit planning 94
+1 Audit planning 96

-2 On-site audit performance 96
+2 On-site audit performance 98

-3 Audit report 97
+3 Audit report 99

-4 Conditions for issuing audit report and certificate 97
+4 Conditions for issuing audit report and certificate 99

-5 Awarding the certificate 97
+5 Awarding the certificate 99

-6 Further requirements from the current IFS Broker Standard applying to the unannounced audit protocol 97
+6 Further requirements from the current IFS Broker Standard applying to the unannounced audit protocol 100

-PART 5:

-Audit protocol for unannounced audits
+PART 5: Audit protocol for unannounced audits